kiat/BigDataAnalytics/HowTos/How-to-Create-an-AWS-EMR-cluster.md

 6. This should create a ".pem" file that you can download.
 You will subsequently use this .pem file to connect securely to a machine over the internet.

-**IMPORTANT NOTE:** Never share your prive key .pem file with anyone (be carefull to not push it to github)

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-4.png "AWS")

+Download and store the key file **.pem** file.

+It would make your commands simple if you store this key file in your HOME folder.
+HOME folder is the main user folder, for example on my Mac it is /Users/kiat/ (note that my account name on my Mac is kiat)

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-5.png "AWS")

+<span style="color:red">**IMPORTANT NOTE:**</span>
+ Never share your prive key .pem file with anyone (be carefull to not push it to github)

+<span style="color:blue">**NOTE:**</span>
+You can click on the AWS log on top left to go back to main AWS console page.

 #  AWS EMR

+No go back to AWS EMR.

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-6.png "AWS")